No prophet is accepted in his hometown

 May say they are ready, many want to believe they are ready – but there is a problem.
 Its called the Illusory Superiority effect.
 When you ask 100 people “do you think you drive better than the average driver?” what do you think most people answer?

 94% of us say we are above average.
 Let that sink in.
+While only 50% can actually be better than the the average, most of us think we are in that upper half.

 So, even if your direct reports tells you “we can handle it, tell us what is going on” – you should know better.
 Any mistake, or even perceived mistake they hear, can and will be used against you, in the blending of your abilities.
 So, careful what you share, as it will be used against you.